node-3d/qml-colorhelpers-raub/README.md

 }
 ```

+### Crosshair

-`Crosshair` - visual handle to show the current value on color pickers.
+Visual handle to show the current value on color pickers.
 It receives
 the position coordinates `u, v` in percent, and positions to fit its center over that spot.

 ```js